 - cascading climate change impacts and its governance implications for adaptation;

-- narratives of cascading effects derived from workshops and interviews conducted which includes the stopbank breach cascades on the Hauraki plains,
+- narratives of cascading effects derived from workshops and interviews conducted, which include the stopbank breach cascades on the Hauraki plains,

 - sea-level rise and coastal storm inundation that caused saltwater intrusions damaging groundwater pipes,

-- drought cascades due to Wellington summer heat that resulted in a record number of leaks in drinking-water pipes, and many other narratives.
+- drought cascades due to Wellington’s summer heat that resulted in a record number of leaks in drinking-water pipes and many other narratives.

-The research report’s chapter 4.3 explains the “Systems mapping of cascading impacts.”
-It shows a causal loop diagram depicting how different types of climate change impacts, whether through extreme events or slowly emerging effects can have similar interdependencies, feedback loops, and generating similar cascades across other domains.
+Chapter 4.3 of the research report explains the “Systems mapping of cascading impacts.”
+It shows a causal loop diagram depicting how different types of climate change impacts, whether through extreme events or slowly emerging effects, can have similar interdependencies and feedback loops and generate similar cascades across other domains.

 Other chapters discuss the implications on three waters (water supply, wastewater, and stormwater systems)

-There has been little research so far on the cascading effects of climate change across human systems and their implications on infrastructure and asset management system.
+Little research has been done so far on the cascading effects of climate change across human systems and their implications for infrastructure and asset management systems.

-The research report presents a good understanding of the cascading nature of climate change.
-It would be useful for governments, practitioners, and asset managers to enable them to design flexible yet robust climate adaptation actions that would reduce and avoid damaging impacts beyond the ability of communities to cope.
+The research report presents a good understanding of climate change’s cascading nature.
+It would be useful for governments, practitioners, and asset managers to enable them to design flexible yet robust climate adaptation actions that would reduce and avoid damaging impacts beyond communities’ ability to cope.

 Leave a Reply